Understanding Weak Wi-Fi in Industrial Settings

 conveyor paths

-Wrong direction = wrong coverage.
+Wrong direction means wrong coverage.

 RF Attenuation (Energy Loss)